FSipiano/newbieDictionary/README.md

 **Environment** - where you are working within your computer.
 For example, if you are making a webpage, your environment would be a **text editor** or **IDE** and the browser window.

+**Framework** - A framework is a platform for developing software applications.
+It has some set of rules, instructions and some boundations which makes it different from a library.
+Since they are often built, tested, and optimized by several experienced software engineers and programmers, software frameworks are versatile, robust, and efficient.

 **Function** -  The block of code that you can call by name, A function is independent of an object.

 **Function & variable naming conventions** - A naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.